meskarune/i3lock-fancy/README.md

     Type=simple
     User=meskarune
     Environment=DISPLAY=:0
-    ExecStart=/usr/bin/xautolock -time 5 -locker /usr/local/bin/lock/lock -detectsleep
+    ExecStart=/usr/bin/xautolock -time 5 -locker /usr/bin/i3lock-fancy -detectsleep

     [Install]
     WantedBy=graphical.target

 Multiple Monitors
 -----------------
 There is a branch called dual monitor with support for multiple monitors.
-This branch uses a grey icon and text with outlines to make it visible on light and dark backgrounds (though it looks better on dark backgrounds).
+(it is currently out of date compared to the main locker, I need to update it with all the new features) This branch uses a grey icon and text with outlines to make it visible on light and dark backgrounds (though it looks better on dark backgrounds).
 I am still working to get it looking just right right.
 The script is usable now, but it's under developement and things may change.